There are an estimated 100,000 glaciers in Alaska but zero active sportsbooks.

 Along with the list of legal markets above, there are a few states moving toward legal sports betting.
 Alaska is not ready to join this list just yet, though:

 Offshore sports betting websites can be attractive to Alaskans, considering the isolated nature of their state.
-We strongly suggest avoiding the following operators and protecting your bankroll:
+But platforms posing as legal Alaska betting sites have been known to mistreat users, and your information is unsafe with these operators.

-No, sports betting is not legal in Alaska.
+No. Alaska sports betting is not legal.

 No. Online gambling is illegal in Alaska.